david-ray-wc/DISCoverSTATIC/README.md

-## Markdown working here?
+## DISCoverBEST

-This is going to be a private repo of a static site, so I don't think I'll have to worry too much about what this says.
+Twitter for album reviews.
+DISCoverBEST is a design concept for a social music discovery webapp.
+Users write and read micro-reviews of albums and follow users with similar taste.
+I designed and coded the whole static frontend of this website using and modifying Bootstrap 3.